-The Shelter Meeting is a biannual conference for humanitarian technical practitioners, constituting a state-of-the-art meeting involving live video conferencing, including good practice case studies, the peer review of sector projects and the prioritisation and knowledge sharing in the humanitarian sector.
+The Shelter Meeting is an inclusive global conference for humanitarian technical practitioners, constituting a state-of-the-art meeting involving live video conferencing, including good practice case studies, the peer review of sector projects and the prioritisation and knowledge sharing in the humanitarian sector.

 The Shelter Meeting is your opportunity to promote your priorities and share your experience, whether related to the event theme, or generally relevant to our shared community of practice.

 See also other relevant fora on our sector links page, including for coordination, the Global Shelter Cluster annual events, and for practitioners, the Regional Shelter Forums and the Shelter and Settlements Working Group of InterAction.

 The dates and theme for Shelter Meeting 24, next year in 2024, have not been confirmed.

 For suggestions, and in order for us to know how to improve future Shelter Meetings, we kindly ask you to fill out this online feedback form.
 This will give you the chance to help shape future Meetings.
 Please complete the feedback form no later than Friday 21st July 2023 CoB.

 Shelter Meeting 23 took place on Friday 23rd June 2023, the last day of the ISAC Global Shelter Cluster’s Shelter Week and following the GSC’s Annual Meeting on Wednesday 21st and Thursday 22nd June.

 Eligibility and conditions have been determined by the Shelter Meeting community through plenary vote and through feedback forms at each meeting.
 Please see our Shelter Meeting governance section for how this works.